Fees and Financial Support

-Master's and doctoral students will be charged full- or part-time tuition based on their status at the time of admission, regardless of their registration status in any particular term.
+Master's and doctoral students will be charged full- or part-time tuition based on their status at the time of admission.
+Students who successfully petition to change their registration status may have their tuition fees adjusted as a result.
 Incidental fees will be charged according to a student's registration status in a particular term.

 See the current fee schedule here.